MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Experiments

 \textbf{Model Setting.} In imitation learning, we set the number of speed waypoints $\mathbf{w_s} \in \mathbb{R}^{N_{s}\times2}$ to $N_s= 6$, representing a future 3-second trajectory sampled at 2Hz.
-For the path waypoints $\mathbf{w_p} \in \mathbb{R}^{N_{p}\times2}$ $N_p=20$ points are used to define a 20-meter path with a 1-meter interval between consecutive points.
-We use QT-former as our vision encoder~\cite{fu2025orion}.
+For the path waypoints $\mathbf{w_p} \in \mathbb{R}^{N_{p}\times2}$, $N_p=20$ points are used to define a 20-meter path with a 1-meter interval between consecutive points.
 The decision space for the Decision VLM includes 7 speed meta-actions and 6 path meta-actions, aligning with the downstream planning trajectory.
 The detailed definitions of the meta-actions are provided in the Appendix.

 \textbf{Training Process.} All experiments are conducted on 32 NVIDIA A800 GPUs with 80 GB of memory.
 We employ EVA-02-L~\cite{fang2024eva} as the vision encoder.
-We use the lightweight Qwen2-0.5B~\cite{qwen2} as our base LLM.
-We apply Chat-B2D ~\cite{fu2025orion} as our reasoning data and perform joint training with planning QA pairs.
+We use the lightweight Qwen2-0.5B~\cite{qwen2} and Qwen2.5-3B~\cite{qwen2.5} as our base LLM.
+We use Chat-B2D~\cite{fu2025orion} as our reasoning data and jointly train with planning QA pairs.
 Both experts are fine-tuned with LoRA~\cite{hu2021lora}, the rank dimension and alpha set to 16.
-In the RL stage, data is collected in parallel using 24 Carla simulations.
-We train for 10 epochs on the collected data.
-For more training details, see the Appendix.
+In the online RL stage, data is collected in parallel using 24 Carla simulations.
+The weights for all penalty components are fixed to unity, and no specialized fine-tuning procedure is adopted.
+We also propose detailed pseudocode for our online RL algorithm in the Appendix.